ihtisyamm/ctf-writeups/README.md

 ## About

-I'm Muhammad Ihtisyam, an MEng Computer Science graduate specialising in cybersecurity.
+I'm Muhammad Ihtisyam, an MEng Computer Science graduate at University of Leeds.

 ---